kanisterio/kanister/docs/rbac.rst

 Creating a Role with Granular Permissions
 =========================================

-If you prefer to fine-tune the access, you can create a `Role` with specific permissions and bind it to Kanister's Service Account:
+If Blueprint doesn't require access to all the resources that are included in the `edit` ClusterRole, you can create a `Role` in application namespace with just the specific resources and verbs that Blueprint needs, and a `RoleBinding` in application namespace to bind the `Role` to Kanister's Service Account.
+This approach enhances security by granting only the necessary permissions.

 1. Create a `Role` with the required permissions: